 Shakespeare invented the name 'Jessica' in the play Merchant of Venice.

 A 33,000-year-old skull found in Siberia suggests that dog domestication was "entirely natural".
 It was originally believed that humans were responsible for the domestication of the dog.
-However this skull is older than previous wolf-dog transformation theories (pegged at about 15,000 years ago).
+However, this skull is older than previous wolf-dog transformation theories (pegged at about 15,000 years ago).
 This 'dog' was also found to be extinct.
 Considering dogs exist today it demonstrates that similar phenomena must (and did) occur in many places around the world.
 Its likely wolves began living outside of human encampments scavenging for scraps.
 This lifestyle would select for smaller animals and this natural pressure would lead to a progressive change in the wolves' physiology.
 This particular skull is smaller than a wolf's but the teeth are larger than a dog's.

-Scientists haveuncovered thefirst archeological evidence that Homo erectus(an ancestor to modern humans) used fire!
+Scientists haveuncovered thefirst archaeological evidence that Homo erectus(an ancestor to modern humans) used fire!
 The traces of ash and burnt bone were about a million years old (discovered in South Africa).
 Original evidence for the use of fire by humans was only about 400,000 years old (about the same time as Neanderthals).
 The use of fire as a tool was critical to the evolution of the modern human because it allowed more calories to be extracted from food to feed the hungry human brain.

 An archaeology site in South Africa has the oldest bedding in the world, about 77,000 years old.
 The plants, layered about 1 cm thick, are River Wild-quince (C. woodii) which has insecticidal and larvicidal properties.
 The plant did not grow outside the cave meaning they must have been harvested and transported to the site.